We The People vs ICE

 We the People

-No Kings Protest October 15, 2025 Chicago IL
+No Kings Protest October 15, 2025 Chicago IL, Photo/Ivette Diaz Lopez

 Editor’s Note.
-This story originally appeared in our sister publication, Tribuno del Pueblo, and can be viewed here:
+This story originally appeared in our sister publication, Tribuno del Pueblo and can be viewed here:

 Being an activist means showing up in different, unique ways for the individual who has decided that ‘enough is enough’.
 Many ordinary citizens who have never participated in a protest or voiced their political opinions online have suddenly changed their minds and done so for the first time.
 Why?
-They cannot idle and stand by, and they watch injustice and violence creep through their cities and neighborhoods.
+They cannot idle and stand by, as they watch injustice and violence creep through their cities and neighborhoods.
 It all started once Trump declared war against immigrants and refugees, the very people who built this country.

 Below is an interview with Chicagoan Ivette Diaz-Lopez.